The loveliest local rivers and lakes for summer days

 If you want to tackle the Oxford Canal or River Cherwell but don’t have your own boat or board, you can hire from Thrupp Canoe and Kayak, just outside Kidlington.

-Watersports are very much a go at Willen Lake, which has a flashy new reception area with smart changing rooms and showers.
+Watersports are very much a go at Willen Lake, which last year launched a flashy new reception area plus smart changing rooms and showers.
 There’s windsurfing, sailing, kayaking, pedalos and wakeboarding available.

 Moose Canoe Hire has a base at Bisham with canoes, kayaks, SUPs and ‘mega SUPs’ for the party crowd.
 From the base it’s a 1.5 hour paddle to Hurley village which has two pubs (The Rising Sun and Ye Olde Bell) – a short walk from where you get out of the water at Hurley lock.

 Another hire option is Benson’s AV Boats which has kayaks and paddleboards (including the ‘monster’ for 8-12 people) as well as electric boats (for more boat options, see below).
-It has a new second site now open in Abingdon that also has fishing boats available.
+It has a new second site now open in Abingdon that also has fishing boats available and you can even do a one-way kayak hire, which is a leisurely six-hour paddle (or not) downstream.
 Boats cost from £85 for two hours and take four or 10 people.
+No need to pack a picnic – there’s the perfectly placed The Waterfront Cafe – it has great views, a vast menu of homemade food and there’s a toddler pool just a few metres away (you can also launch your own craft from here though you need to get here early to get a parking spot nearby).

 If that sounds like too much sweat, Wallingford’s Pure Boating has electric boats for up to 11 people that you can drive down to Benson Lock or towards Moulsford.
 What better way to arrive at The Beetle and Wedge, two hours downstream, than on the water.
 Boats cost from £55 for an hour.
 Hobbs of Henley also has an extensive self-drive fleet, or if you’re really looking for the easy option, take a cruise and let someone else take the strain.
 If you’re ready for liveaboard life, Cotswold Boat Hire offers shortbreaks on self-hire boats and day hire, costing upwards of £60 for two hours.